Beit Shearim National Park – Full Visitors Guide

 The following presentation tells of those notable and wealthy individuals buried in wooden, clay, lead, and stone coffins during the Talmudic period.
 These coffins were ornamented extravagantly.
 But today, in the park, you can find only stone coffins.

-Also, as mentioned in the quote, in the Cave Museum, you can see a massive block of glass.
+Also, as the quote mentions, the Cave Museum houses a massive block of glass.
 This glass slab demonstrates the enormous scale of production.
-Here is an interesting video by Corning Museum of Glass telling about this slab.
+The Corning Museum of Glass has created an interesting video about it.

 Burial Caves